luchoscar/NetCodeGameObjects/README.md

 - Use a better prediction logic to anticipate collision 5-10 frames ahead
 ### Interacting with Headless Server
 - As is, server mode only processes NetCode requests and outputs to a log file
-- This can work around by having a netwrok component that listents and process external requests
+- This can be worked around by having a netwrok component that listents and process external requests

 ## Client Controlls
 WASD to move character on XY-plane